eddyverl/FreeCAD-Pyramids-and-Polyhedrons/README.md

 <img src="polyhedrons.png">

-# How to use the macros
-- Find the Macro folder via FreeCadMenu/Edit/Preferences/Macro ...
-- Put the macro-file(s) in that folder
-- Goto FreeCadMenu/Macro/Macros, select the macro and execute it.
-- The new pyramid.py is fully scalable (works similar to  Part Cone)

 # How to use the workbench
 - Find the Macro folder via FreeCadMenu/Edit/Preferences/Macro ...
 - Go to the 'Mod' folder, next to the 'Macro' folder